wakingrufus/khtmx/docs/index.md

 This repository contains libraries which make using HTMX within Kotlin better.

 ## KHTMX DSL
 KHTMX DSL is a multi-platform Kotlin DSL which extends the kotlinx HTML DSL to support HTMX.
+See the full [Documentation](dsl.md) for more information.

 ## KHTMX Spring